-As explained in the Appendix on Reasons common to several requests, the results to be read across must provide adequate and reliable coverage of the key parameters addressed in the corresponding test method referred to in Article 13(3), in this case OECD TG 471.
+As explained in the Appendix on Reasons common to several requests, the results to be read across must have an adequate and reliable coverage of the key parameters addressed in the corresponding test method referred to in Article 13(3), in this case OECD TG 407.
 Therefore, the following specifications must be met:

-- The test must be performed with 5 strains: four strains of S. typhimurium (TA98; TA100; TA1535; TA1537 or TA97a or TA97) and one strain which is either S. typhimurium TA102 or E. coli WP2 uvrA or E. coli WP2 uvrA (pKM101) - One positive control must be included in the study.
-The positive control substance must produce a statistically significant increase in the number of revertant colonies per plate compared with the concurrent negative control. - The number of revertant colonies per plate for the concurrent negative control must be inside the historical control range of the laboratory. - The mean number of revertant colonies per plate must be reported for the treated doses and the controls.
+a) The test must be performed with 5 strains: four strains of S. typhimurium (TA98; TA100; TA1535; TA1537 or TA97a or TA97) and one strain which is either S. typhimurium TA102 or E. coli WP2 uvrA or E. coli WP2 uvrA (pKM101)

-However, the reported data for the study you have provided did not include:
+However, the reported data for the study (i) you have provided did not include: